 While students begin scouring resources determining their best-fit college, parents are left scratching their heads on how to pay for it.
 With a few simple steps, parents can begin to get a grasp on paying for college and available financial aid.

-1. Determine Cost of Attendance (COA) Many families go to the school website, look up cost of tuition, add room and board and run with that number forgetting the cost of college includes fees, books, travel and personal expenses.
+1. Determine Cost of Attendance (COA) Many families go to the school website, look up the cost of tuition, add room and board and run with that number forgetting the cost of college includes fees, books, travel, and personal expenses.
 Be sure you add all the numbers to get the COA.
 You can also find this information on College Navigator – the U.S. Department of Education’s site; you’re looking for the “Total Expenses” line.
 This site also shows you the percent increase in cost from year to year which is great information to have.
-Nationally, the cost of college is outpacing inflation by 2.5 times.
+Nationally, the cost of college is outpacing the increase in income by 8 times.

 2. Determine YOUR Net Price By law every college receiving federal money must include a Net Price Calculator on their school site by fall 2011.
 The best tools take time to complete and give you detailed information including expected grants or scholarships.
 However, most are quite simple (meeting the letter of the law) and are left with a bit to be desired.
-An additional resource for finding net price is College Navigator in the “Net Price” section for each school or on the College Results website.
+An additional resource for finding the net price is College Navigator in the “Net Price” section for each school.

 3. Determine your Expected Family Contribution (EFC) In October of the student’s senior year of high school, most families will complete the Free Application for Federal Student Aid (FAFSA).
 Ultimately, the government gives you your EFC which determines how much need-based aid a family is eligible for.
 Want to get an early idea of what your EFC is?
 Use the FAFSA4caster.